ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 : *optional*

-: A statement that represents a (sub-)set of Claims that can be created by an Attester.
+: A (sub-)set of Claims which can be created by an Attester.

-: Claim Selections can act as filters that can specify the exact set of Claims to be included in Evidence.
-An Attester MAY decide whether or not to provide all Claims as requested via a Claim Selection.
+: Claim Selections act as filters to specify the exact set of Claims to be included in Evidence.
+In a remote attestation process, a Verifier sends a Claim Selection, among other elements, to an Attester.
+An Attester MAY decide whether or not to provide all requested Claims from a Claim Selection to the Verifier.

 Evidence ('signedAttestationEvidence'):